-Experienced Personnel (SQEP) as appropriate for the event.
-The FCC will typically consist of the FDD, who will normally act as Chairman of the committee, and additional members co-opted from nominated military or approved civilian individuals who have the requisite expertise of Display Flying and/or organization.
+26. Flying Control Committee.
+The FCC will consist of SQEP as appropriate for the event.
+The FCC will typically consist of the FDD, who will normally act as Chairman of the Committee, and additional members co-opted from nominated military or approved civilian individuals who have the requisite expertise of Display Flying and/or organization.
 At large venues the chairmanship of the FCC may be delegated.